Introduction to BluRay playback:

 BluRay support is limited to main movie playback of unencrypted content.

 To detect the main movie, the BluRay playlist folder is scanned for the longest playlist (which Zoom Player assumes to be the main movie).
 It may be possible for the BluRay image to contain non-HD content (such as a documentary) that is longer than the movie itself.
-In such cases you can tweak the settings below to improve the main movie detection.
+In such cases, you can tweak the settings below to improve main movie detection.

 Let DirectShow filters handle BluRay parsing